Today: October 19 2017

 Vitamin A (retinol)

 Average daily demand: 1,5-2,5 mg

-Vitamin A is a fat soluble.
-Its action is multifaceted and, above all, it affects vision, growth, renewal and development of tissues, immunity support, protection from mucosal lesions and skin.
-If the lack of vitamin A in the body, the skin becomes dry and unprotected, can easily occur pustular disease.
-May also suffer respiratory tract (rhinitis, atrophic processes in the larynx and trachea, bronchitis), gastrointestinal tract, urinary system, the entire immune system in general, and this leads to frequent and prolonged colds.
-Vitamin A is found in the liver, egg yolks, butter, hard cheeses and fish roe.
-In a so-called beta-carotene, vitamin A is contained in plant foods such as carrots, parsley, celery, apricots and others.
-However, in this form, is absorbed in the gastro-intestinal tract it is much worse.
+Vitamin A is fat-soluble.
+Its action is multifaceted and, above all, it affects the vision, growth, renewal and development of tissues, maintenance of immunity, protection from the defeat of mucous membranes and skin.
+If vitamin A is lacking in the body, the skin becomes dry and unprotected, pustular diseases can easily arise.
+Also, the respiratory tract (runny nose, atrophic processes in the larynx and trachea, bronchitis), the gastrointestinal tract, the urinary system, the whole immune defense in general, can suffer, and this leads to frequent and protracted colds.
+Vitamin A is found in the liver, egg yolks, butter, hard cheeses and in fish eggs.
+In the form of so-called beta-carotene, vitamin A is found in plant products such as carrots, parsley, celery, apricots and others.
+However, in this form is absorbed in the gastrointestinal tract, it is much worse.

 Average daily demand: 2,5 mcg

 This is another fat-soluble vitamin.
 He is actively involved in calcium metabolism.
 Also it is important for the normal functioning of the body's clotting system, cardiovascular and nervous systems.
 Particularly strong lack of vitamin D may occur in women during menopause, when enhanced leaching of calcium from the bones.

 Summarizing the description of vitamins and their importance to the body, I will note a few important points.
 B vitamins are most often found in the products together, and they reinforce each other's action.
 These vitamins are recommended to take courses twice a year, and if you want the increased production of energy, such as reducing excess body weight, or even more often.